herveaurel/HomeAssistant/README.md

 ![alt text](https://github.com/herveaurel/HomeAssistant/blob/main/Captures/12.jpg)
 A new card entirely written in the "button card" template called "vacuum_header"!
+And in the template button card named "vacuum_name," you'll need to modify your entities.
+After that, everything will be automatic.
 I love it!
 Paired with the slightly customized "custom:xiaomi-vacuum-map-card", it's perfect!

 ![alt text](https://github.com/herveaurel/HomeAssistant/blob/main/Captures/13.jpg)